MichaelCurrin/docsify-js-tutorial/docs/README.md

     // it can look weird if you don't get to the top of the page.
     auto2top: false

-    // Maximum Table of Contents (TOC) level.
+    // Maximum sidebar depth.
     maxLevel: 6,

+    // How many sub levels to show in the sidebar.
+    // This is useful for precision for a custom sidebar, but you can leave this out.
-    // Add table of contents (TOC) in custom sidebar.
-Try a value of 2.
+    // Try a value of 2 to add subheadings.
+This is particularly useful if you have
-    // This might only apply when using auto sidebar and not custom one.
+    // a lot of headings on a page.
     subMaxLevel: 0,

     // Add your logo to the top of our sidebar menu.